-The Reliability Rate reflects a calculation of the number of transfers you operated versus the number of transfers you removed from your schedule during the last 60 days.
+The Reliability Rate reflects a calculation of the number of transfers you operated versus the number of transfers you removed from your schedule for the last 60 transfers you accepted.

 How can you improve it?

-- You are expected to maintain a Reliability rate of more than 4.25.
+You are expected to maintain a Reliability rate of more than 4.25.
 Avoid removing transfers at all costs, unless there is a mechanical issue or a very serious personal matter.
-Keep in mind that last-minute removals will lead to a Red Flag and a monetary penalty.
+Keep in mind that last-minute removals will lead to a Red Flag and a monetary penalty in some cases.

 Instead of removing the transfer from your schedule, find another Welcome driver through the group and use the Remove & Suggest feature.